-Source: DAX 30 companies 2006 - 2010; DAX constituents as at December 31, 2010, with Deutsche Postbank instead of Merck until 2009 and Salzgitter instead of HeidelbergCement; own evaluations
+Source: DAX 30 companies 2006 - 2010; DAX constituents as at December 31, 2010, with Deutsche Postbank instead of Merck until 2009 and Salzgitter instead of HeidelbergCement; own evaluations category: No LTI).
+If a company has more than one LTI plan, the primary LTI with the largest compensation portion is considered to capture the main LTI effect.

-Both the STI (LN STI Portion) and LTI (LN LTI Portion) portion of total direct compensation are assumed to have a positive, decreasing impact on company performance.
-Share ownership guidelines are considered to increase profit and market capitalization.
+Both the STI (LN STI Portion) and LTI (LN LTI Portion) portion of total direct compensation are assumed to have a positive, decreasing impact on company performance.7 Share ownership guidelines are considered to increase profit and market capitalization.